george-githinji/tarasila/README.md

 # Tarasila

-This is a set of pre-alpha modules aimed at high performace parsing and manipulation of biological sequences using the D programming language.
-Am actually using this repo to learn D!
+Pre-alpha modules for high performace parsing and manipulation of biological sequences using the D programming language.

 ## Compiling tarasila